iltempo/micro-plugin-site-verification/README.md

 ### 1. Install the plugin

-[Install the plugin](https://micro.blog/account/themes/new?plugin=1) on Micro.blog for your site
+[Install the plugin](https://micro.blog/account/themes/new?plugin=1) on Micro.blog for your site.

 ### 2. Add search property